Samurai in Japanese literature: It is said the warrior's is the twofold way of pen and sword, and he should have a taste for both ways. Even if a man has no natural ability he can be a warrior by sticking assiduously to both divisions of the Way. Generally speaking, the way of the warrior is resolute acceptance of death.Know the smallest things and the biggest things, the shallowest things and the deepest things. As if it were a straight road mapped out on the ground ... These things cannot be explained in detail. From one thing, know ten thousand things. When you attain the Way of strategy there will not be one thing you cannot see. You must study hard.Dokkodō (1645)

-He wrote his final work "Dokkodō" (The Way of Walking Alone) in a cave called Reigandō before passing away at the age of 60 in 1645.
+He wrote his final work "Dokkodō" (The Way of Walking Alone) in a cave called Reigandō before dying at the age of 60 in 1645.
 Musashi's last request was to be buried in full armor and bearing his sword, guarding the Tōkaidō road to Edo (present day Tokyo).

 The 47 rōnin

 In the 15th year of Genroku, the 47 rōnin of Akō cited Confucian edict as the reason for their famous vendetta.
 (As Translated by Algernon Bertram Freeman-Mitford (1837–1916), Lord Redesdale, British Ambassador to Japan in his book Tales of Old Japan.)